 About Passive Website Analysis

-When performing attack surface discovery against an organisation a great deal of information can be gathered from simply performing a regular web request against the target system.
+When performing attack surface discovery against an organisation a great deal of information can be gathered from simply performing a regular web request against the target web sites.
 The response from the web server will reveal details about the technologies in use within the HTTP Response Header as well as the HTML body of the response.

-Analysis of the response can reveal:
+Analysis of the HTTP response can reveal:

 - web server and version in use (nginx, IIS, apache)